Breast cysts

 Imaging tests

 - Mammography.
 Large cysts and clusters of small cysts can usually be seen with mammography.
-But microcysts can be difficult or impossible to see on a mammogram.
+But microcysts may not show on a mammogram.
+Mammograms also may not show if a lump is filled with fluid.

-- Breast ultrasound.
-This test can help your doctor determine whether a breast lump is fluid filled or solid.
-A fluid-filled area usually indicates a breast cyst.
-A solid-appearing mass most likely is a noncancerous lump, such as a fibroadenoma, but solid lumps also could be breast cancer.
+- Ultrasound.
+With an ultrasound of the breast, your healthcare professional is better able to tell if a breast lump is fluid-filled or solid.
+A fluid-filled area usually means it's a breast cyst.
+A lump that appears to be solid is likely a noncancerous breast lump, such as a fibroadenoma.
+But solid lumps also could be breast cancer.

 Fine-needle aspiration

-During a fine-needle aspiration, your doctor inserts a thin needle into the breast lump and attempts to withdraw (aspirate) fluid.
-Often, fine-needle aspiration is done using ultrasound to guide accurate placement of the needle.
-If fluid comes out and the breast lump goes away, your doctor can make a breast cyst diagnosis immediately.
+During a fine-needle aspiration, your healthcare professional inserts a thin needle into the breast lump to draw out the fluid.
+This is called aspiration.
+Often, fine-needle aspiration also uses ultrasound to guide the needle to the right place in the breast.
+If fluid comes out and the breast lump goes away, your healthcare professional may quickly be able to diagnose the lump as a breast cyst.

-- If the fluid is not bloody and has a straw-colored appearance and the breast lump disappears, you need no further testing or treatment.
+- If the fluid is straw-colored and not bloody and the breast lump goes away, you need no further testing or treatment.

-- If the fluid appears bloody or the breast lump doesn't disappear, your doctor may send a sample of the fluid for lab testing and refer you to a breast surgeon or to a radiologist — a doctor trained to perform imaging exams and procedures — for follow-up.
+- If the fluid is bloody or the breast lump doesn't go away, your healthcare professional may send a sample of the fluid for lab testing.
+You may be referred to a breast surgeon or a radiologist for follow-up.
+A radiologist is a doctor trained to perform imaging exams and procedures.

 Treatment

-No treatment is necessary for simple breast cysts — those that are fluid filled and don't cause any symptoms — that are confirmed on breast ultrasound or after a fine-needle aspiration.
-Many cysts will disappear with no treatment.
-If a cyst persists, feels firmer or you notice skin changes on the skin over the cyst, follow up with your doctor.
+No treatment is needed for simple breast cysts.
+Simple cysts are filled with fluid and don't cause any symptoms.
+Your doctor or other healthcare professional may find them with a breast ultrasound or after a fine-needle aspiration.
+Many simple cysts disappear on their own.
+If, after a few months, you notice the cyst hasn't gone away, it feels firmer or you see skin changes on your breast, make an appointment to follow up with your healthcare professional.

 Fine-needle aspiration

-Fine-needle aspiration may be used to diagnose and treat a breast cyst if all the fluid can be removed from the cyst during the procedure, and then your breast lump disappears and your symptoms resolve.
+Fine-needle aspiration may be used both to diagnose and treat a breast cyst.
+If all the fluid can be removed from the cyst during the procedure and your breast lump disappears and symptoms go away, no other treatment is usually needed.

 Hormone use